I went through a severe depression around the age of 16.

 If anyone opened the door while delivering the flyer, I would tell them to go see my friend, he was excellent!
 The flyer was simple.
 Black lettering on a bright yellow paper saying, “Psychic Medium, Marc, along with the telephone number.”

 I had faith that my flyer would reach the right people who would benefit from my abilities.
 When someone called with their interest, I wouldn't schedule them right away, instead, I gave them a date a week later because I wanted them to think I was busy.

 It’s a marketing strategy I learned on my own, and it worked!

 So, there you have it, all I had to do was deliver those flyers and when a person called, I would schedule and read them like it was my last reading and the word of mouth did the rest.

 A couple of years later, I was invited to appear on Centre Stage at the National Women’s Show.
 It was intense to tell you the truth because I did not know what I was getting myself into.

-On my way to the event, I remember hearing my guides saying to “Brace myself”.
-After first, I thought twenty to thirty people would show up at the stage, and to tell you the truth, I was comfortable aiming low.
+On my way to the event, I remember hearing my guides saying “Brace Yourself”.
+Originally, I thought twenty to thirty people would show up at the stage, and to tell you the truth, I was comfortable aiming low.

-When I was called on to the stage, it was overwhelming.
-All eyes were on me and I had to show them who I was.
+When I was called on stage, it was overwhelming.
+All eyes were on me, and I had to show them who I was and what I was all about.
 I gave them a quick introduction of myself and I went straight into communicating with the spirits that were already on stage with me.
-Each time I finished transmitting a message to someone in the audience, the crowd would cheer and clap.
-Next thing you knew, thirty minutes was over, and my time was up to get off the stage.
-The crowd booed and the convention had no choice but to keep me on for another fifteen minutes.
+Each time I finished transmitting a message to someone in the audience, the crowd cheered and clap.
+Next thing I knew, thirty minutes was already over, my time was up and I had to get off stage.
+The crowd booed, and the convention had no choice but to keep me on for another fifteen minutes!

 Once I got off stage, my life had changed because I broke the ice for another chapter in my life.
 What I did on stage that day only confirmed to me what I was meant to be doing.